FAIRmat-NFDI/hackathon-fair-spectroscopy-data-2024/docs/nomad_simulations.md

 `ModelMethod` is thus a sub-section under `Simulation`.
 It inherits from an abstract section `BaseModelMethod`, as well as containing a sub-section called `contributions` of the same section.
 The underlying idea of `ModelMethod` is to parse the input parameters of the mathematical model, typically a Hamiltonian.
 This total Hamiltonian or model could be split into individual sub-terms or `contributions`.
 Each of the electronic-structure methodologies inherit from `ModelMethodElectronic`, which contains a boolean `is_spin_polarized` indicating if the `Simulation` is spin polarized or not.
 The different levels of abstractions are useful when dealing with commonalities amongst the methods.

 !!! abstract "Assignment 2.3"
     Instantiate a `DFT` section.
 For simplicity, you can also assign the `jacobs_ladder` quantity to be `'LDA'`.
 Add this sub-section to the `Simulation` section created in the Assignment 2.1.
 What is the underlying concept that allows you to add directly the `class DFT` under `Simulation.model_method`, provided that the definition of this attribute is a `ModelMethod` sub-section?
-Can you reason why the current schema (version 0.0.2) is inconsistent in handling the `xc_functionals` contributions?
+Can you reason why the version 0.0.2 of the `nomad-simulations` schema is inconsistent in handling the `xc_functionals` contributions?

 ??? success "Solution 2.3"
     Similarly to Assignment 2.2, we can import and create the `DFT` section: